 Providing support

-Supporting someone who has disclosed sexual assault or sexual harassment can have a big impact on their recovery and willingness to access support services.
+Supporting someone who has disclosed sexual harm can have a big impact on their recovery and willingness to access support services.
 The following steps are designed to equip UniSA students and staff with the skills to respond to disclosures in a compassionate, respectful and helpful manner.
-The University has also developed a Guide for Staff that sets out our approach to supporting people who disclose or report sexual assault or harassment.
+The University has also developed a Guide for Staff that sets out our approach to supporting people who disclose or report sexual harm.

 Your role as a support person is to simply listen and support.
 Your role is NOT to provide advice, offer solutions or investigate the incident.